bokner/solverl/README.md

 Both **MinizincSolver.solve/4** and **MinizincSolver.solve_sync/4** use **MinizincPort.start_link/2**
-to start *GenServer* process, which in turn spawns the external MiniZinc process, and then parses its text output into solver events and makes appropriate callback function calls as described [here](#solution-handlers).
+to start *GenServer* process, which in turn spawns the external MiniZinc process, and then parses its text output into solver events and makes appropriate callbacks as described [here](#solution-handlers).
+Note that because the invocation of Minizinc is a GenServer process, the solving is always asynchronous, even though **MinizincSolver.solve_sync/4** is a blocking call that will wait for it to terminate.
+This allows to control the solving process from outside regardless of whether solve/4 or solve_sync/4 is being used, as long as the PID or registered name of the process is known.

 ## Roadmap